Four dogs euthanized after mauling young boy to death, injuring his mother in Fort Hall - NewsBreak

 The Fort Hall Business Council also thanked the responding emergency agencies for their quick response.

-The Fort Hall Business Council reminded residents that dog owners must comply with the Fort Hall animal control ordinance available at the administration office located at the Tribal Business Center in Fort Hall.
+The Fort Hall Business Council reminded residents that dog owners on the reservation must comply with the Fort Hall animal control ordinance, copies of which are available at the administration office located in the Tribal Business Center in Fort Hall.

 The name of the boy who died will not be released because he is under age 18, Danner said.